 Many event-driven computer systems that tightly interact with external physical systems (e.g., humans, machines, control processes, etc.) may require mode changes in their computational behavior as a result of significant changes in the actual real-world system.
 It simplifies the architecture of a system when a task can be programmatically terminated when an external physical system change causes its computation to be superfluous.
 Without this facility, a thread or set of threads have to be coded so that their computational behavior anticipates all of the possible transitions among possible states of the external system.
-When the external system makes a state transition, the changes in computation behavior can be managed by an oracle that terminates a set of threads required for the old state of the external system, and invokes a new set of threads appropriate for the new state of the external system.
+When the external system makes a state transition, the changes in computation behavior can be managed by an oracle that terminates a set of threads required for the old state of the external system.
 Since the possible state transitions of the external system are encoded in only the oracle and not in each thread, the overall system design is simpler.